noxypaws/furry-stuff/fursonas/dragon.md

 ### Paws
 The undersides of the paws (fore and hind) are the same bright glowing green as the stripes.
 This covers the bottoms of the toes and the soles.

+### Eyes
+Blue, glowing.
+Same blue as on the underside of the penis.

 ## Visual references